 During the special session, much conversation was had over cutting crucial funds to state economic development incentive programs as a way to alleviate the budget strain.
 One example was proposed in HB 16 by Rep. Leger which would have decreased funding for the state’s Quality Jobs program.
 This incentive provides rebates to companies on a portion of their payroll for new direct, high-wage jobs for a limited time period.

 Proposed legislation such as HB 16 makes our state less attractive for companies seeking to expand operations.
 Thanks to recent developements in business-focused software, it is becoming easier and easier for companies to move their operations to other regions.
 For example Cloudpay makes it possible for payroll to be administered remotely, so a change in location would not be particularly disruptive.
 Therefore, the state should be making sure they remain attractive to business owners who could easily go elsewhere.
 In comes The Quality Jobs incentive which not only provides opportunity for business expansion and incentive to add high-wage jobs, it also offers accountability through the quantifiable metric for measuring economic development impact.
 This incentive is especially important to protect at a time when fiscal transparency is being demanded.
-Additionally, the constant changes in business tax rates and economic incentive programs in order to decrease budget gaps has created uncertainty for prospects and stalls business expansion efforts.
-As a result, industry is left with confusion and scrambling to find an exact ROI for doing business here.
+Additionally, the constant changes in business tax rates and economic incentive programs in order to decrease budget gaps have created uncertainty for prospects and stalls business expansion efforts.
+As a result, the industry is left with confusion and scrambling to find an exact ROI for doing business here.
 For some businesses, when it comes to filing their business activity statement (BAS), they are confused and don’t know how to go about it.
 This is where they would utilize such resources as GeekBooks, but not all businesses know that this is a possibility.